-Several clinical trials of ISA Pharmaceuticals´ lead compound ISA101(b) are currently ongoing in HPV16-positive cancer indications, mostly in patients suffering from cervical cancer and head & neck cancer.
+Several clinical trials of ISA Pharmaceuticals´ lead compound ISA101 are ongoing or planned in HPV16-positive cancer indications, in particular in patients suffering from cervical cancer and head & neck cancer.

-If you would like to receive more information about the ongoing trials, please send an e-mail to email@example.com.
+If you would like to receive more information about ongoing trials, please send an e-mail to email@example.com.